rapidsai/docs/resources/burn-down-guide.md

 - *Concentrate all dev efforts* to close any issues or PRs on the v0.9 boards
 - *Check open PRs* to ensure they target the correct branch before merging
 - *Move open issues/PRs* to the new v0.9 boards and branch
-- Auto-mergers are in place to merge updates from v0.9 to v0.10 - https://gpuci.gpuopenanalytics.com/view/gpuCI%20-%20auto-mergers/
+- Forward-mergers are in place to merge updates from v0.9 to v0.10 - https://gpuci.gpuopenanalytics.com/view/gpuCI%20-%20forward-mergers/

 See https://docs.rapids.ai/releases/process/#burn-down for more details on the burn down and development process.